If you’ve heard about eSIM technology but you still aren’t clear on what it is (or if it’s something you should care about), you’re not alone.

 - Use your device normally, and pay a painfully high mobile bill the following month.
 Those roaming charges are brutal, right?

 - Buy a physical SIM card in your new destination, and swap out your usual SIM card.
-This would turn your phone into a “local” device, but your real number wouldn’t work, so it was basically like using a loaner phone.
+This would turn your phone into a “local” device, but you’d have no access to your real number until you switched back.

 None of these options sounds very good at all, and that’s why eSIM technology was invented.
 Our devices are meant to keep us connected — at home and while traveling — so we deserve a system that makes it easy and fast to get the SIMsational coverage we need.